Is my mare overdue?

 Note too that the terms "premature", "dysmature" and "postmature" refer to the condition of the foal at birth and not to the gestational duration.

-Here are some important facts to consider about gestational lengths: Some other important points for consideration:
+Here are some important facts to consider about gestational lengths:

 It should be noted that if the mare is displaying severe signs of discomfort, she should be evaluated by a veterinarian.
 "Severe signs of discomfort" are not represented by a mare looking miserable, but rather by colic-like symptoms or extreme depression (no interest in feed, turnout, other animals etc.).